opentelekomcloud-blueprints/docs/doc/source/cce_vault.rst

 Most modern IT setups are composed of several subsystems like databases, object stores, master controller, node access, and more.
 To access one component from another, some form of credentials are required.
-Configuring and storing these secrets directly in the components is considered an antipattern, since a vulnerability of one component may iteratively affect the security of the whole setup.
+Configuring and storing these secrets directly in the components is considered as an antipattern, since a vulnerability of one component may iteratively affect the security of the whole setup.

-With centralized secret management it becomes unnecessary to keep secrets used by various application spreaded across DevOps environments.
+With centralized secret management it becomes unnecessary to keep secrets used by various applications spreaded across DevOps environments.
 This helps to close some security attack vectors (like `secret sprawl
 <https://www.hashicorp.com/resources/what-is-secret-sprawl-why-is-it-harmful>`_,
 `security islands <https://www.conjur.org/blog/security-islands/>`_), but